Year 2038 problem: Early problems

-Some versions of Windows Media Player Legacy refuse to run or be set up if the system time is on or after January 1, 2038.

 Solutions

 There is no universal solution for the Year 2038 problem.
 For example, in the C language, any change to the definition of the time_t data type would result in code-compatibility problems in any application in which date and time representations are dependent on the nature of the signed 32-bit time_t integer.
 Changing time_t to an unsigned 32-bit integer, which would extend the range to 2106 (specifically, 06:28:15 UTC on Sunday, 7 February 2106), would adversely affect programs that store, retrieve, or manipulate dates prior to 1970, as such dates are represented by negative numbers.
 Increasing the size of the time_t type to 64 bits in an existing system would cause incompatible changes to the layout of structures and the binary interface of functions.

 Most operating systems designed to run on 64-bit hardware already use signed 64-bit time_t integers.
 Using a signed 64-bit value introduces a new wraparound date that is over twenty times greater than the estimated age of the universe: approximately 292 billion years from now.
+However, software on 64-bit operating systems can still cause problems by using 32-bit integers to handle timestamps.
 The ability to make computations on dates is limited by the fact that tm_year uses a signed 32-bit integer value starting at 1900 for the year.
 This limits the year to a maximum of 2,147,485,547 (2,147,483,647 + 1900).

 Alternative proposals have been made (some of which are already in use), such as storing either milliseconds or microseconds since an epoch (typically either 1 January 1970 or 1 January 2000) in a signed 64-bit integer, providing a minimum range of 292,000 years at microsecond resolution.
 In particular, Java's and JavaScript's use of 64-bit signed integers to represent absolute timestamps as "milliseconds since 1 January 1970" will work correctly for the next 292 million years.
 Other proposals for new time representations provide different precisions, ranges, and sizes (almost always wider than 32 bits), as well as solving other related problems, such as the handling of leap seconds.
 In particular, TAI64 is an implementation of the International Atomic Time (TAI) standard, the current international real-time standard for defining a second and frame of reference.